-When you first learn you have Crohn's disease, you may wonder how it will affect your lifestyle.
-By learning all you can about the disease and how to manage it, you can keep doing the things you love.
+When you first learn you have Crohn's disease, you'll have questions about how it will affect your lifestyle.
+Learn all you can about how to manage it, so you can keep doing the things you love.

 Find a Doctor and Treatment Center

-One of the most important first steps is to find an experienced gastroenterologist.
-A gastroenterologist is a doctor who specializes in treating the digestive tract.
-Ask your primary doctor whom he or she recommends.
-You can also look up doctors who specialize in treating Crohn’s disease and other inflammatory bowel diseases (IBDs) on the web sites of these organizations:
+You can also look up doctors who specialize in treating Crohn’s disease and other inflammatory bowel diseases (IBDs) on the websites of these organizations:

 - American College of Gastroenterology

 - Crohn’s & Colitis Foundation of America

 When you choose a doctor, consider these questions:

 How many people with IBD does this doctor see each year?
 You want to work with a doctor who sees a lot of people with Crohn’s.
 They understand what's involved in treating people with this condition and have more experience prescribing medications to control the disease.

 Does your insurance cover the doctor?
 Call your insurance company and the doctor’s office to confirm that your health plan will cover the doctor’s services.
 You may also need to check if she is “in network,” because if she’s not, you’ll probably pay more for the visit.

 Where is the doctor’s office located, and what are her hours?
 Choose a doctor near your home, if possible, to give yourself peace of mind that there’s help nearby when you need it.